ear audioSudden Hearing Loss

 Why Does This Occur?

-It is not precisely known why this occurs, but there are several theories.
-The most common theory is a herpes viral infection of the hearing nerve (cranial nerve number 8).
+Rather, the most common and accepted theory is a viral infection of the hearing nerve (cranial nerve number 8).
 This situation is akin to the loss of smell when the smell nerve is infected during a cold or Bell's Palsy leading to facial paralysis.

 When a nerve becomes infected, it tends to swell.
 Unfortunately, the hearing nerve (along with the facial nerve) goes through a bony canal called the Internal Auditory Canal (arrow in picture) which is a passageway for the nerve to go through the skull to get to the ear.
 This bony passage does not enlarge to accomodate the nerve as it swells leading to the nerve becoming "strangulated" and therefore becoming non-functional leading to hearing loss.